• Skip to primary navigation

 What’s the difference between Gorgonzola dolce and Gorgonzola piccante?

 Gorgonzola lovers will know that there are 2 types of this cheese, dolce (meaning sweet) and piccante (meaning spicy).
-Sweet Gorgonzola is softer and only slightly spicy.
+Gorgonzola dolce is softer and only slightly spicy.
 Gorgonzola piccante is obviously spicier, plus its more blue-veined, thicker and crumblier.

 Step 4 Add the chopped olives to the cheese sauce.